Scarabaeus1031/NEXAH/APPLICATIONS/README.md

 <img src="visuals/nexah_dynamics_framework_overview.png" width="900">

-The NEXAH applications are built on a hierarchy of dynamical models.
+The NEXAH applications are built on a hierarchy of dynamical models describing how systems evolve in structured state spaces.

-The framework describes **how systems evolve in structured state spaces** and how stability emerges through different types of dynamics.

-The model hierarchy follows four levels:
+The framework introduces increasing levels of dynamical complexity:

 Stability Landscape
 ↓